 - For national accreditation, students must complete 400 hours in a senior practicum; Taylor requires 480 hours.
-A Taylor student receives a wide range of practical experiences by applying the skills and theories learned in the classroom to real life situations in the workplace.
+Taylor students receive a wide range of practical experiences applying the skills and theories learned in the classroom to real-life situations.

 - Students can get leadership experience in the Student Advisory Board.

 Are there opportunities to study abroad?

 Yes!
 Taylor provides a variety of travel and study abroad opportunities for its students.
 Here are a few:

 - The Korean Studies Program, Lithuania Study Program, and the Cuenca, Ecuador Study Program offer excellent opportunities for social work majors to study abroad for the semester.
 These opportunities usually occur during the first two years of study and before beginning the social work practice sequence.

 - Juniors can have a practicum study abroad experience during January term (J-term).
 Junior practicums can be done anywhere in the world where social work supervision can be found.
 A departmental commitment to a Junior Practicum Study Abroad experience is offered yearly.
 Past study abroad experiences include: Korea, Philippines, Uganda, and Bahamas.